-We are approaching May 1–the final decision deadline for college.
+The hour of final decision time for college approaches.
 Part of that decision is making wise financial choices.
 Do you or your student want to graduate with student loan debt?

 What went wrong?
 Why did this student decide to take out so many student loans to attend college?
 There were three breakdowns that contributed to this decision and resulted in the massive student loan debt: